How to hang a dartboard

 Dart Board Regulations

-Height: 1.73 cm from the floor to the centre of the bullseye.
+Height: 1.73 m from the floor to the centre of the bullseye.

 Distance: from the front of the dartboard to the toe line, or throw line – Steel Tip, 2.37m, Soft Tip, 2.44m.
 To mark the throw line, run a metre long piece of masking tape on the floor.
 Or, use the measuring tape that is included with your new Shot Bandit and Bandit Duro purchase.

-Mounting: hang your board flush to the wall - not leaning out like a picture - with 20 at the top.
+Mounting: hang your board flush to the wall - not leaning out like a picture - with the Number 20 at the top.

 Safety first: As darts often go awol, don’t hang your dartboard near windows, breakables, expensive art or someplace where anyone could accidentally walk across your target.
 If you have a hard floor, you may want to consider getting a dart mat to protect the floor and your darts.
 And a surround or cabinet will also help to protect the walls – especially while your aim is still a bit, umm, unpredictable.